R-D-menasheof/mcp-debug-hub/README.md

 #### get_variables

 Gets all variables and their values in the current scope including locals, globals, and closure variables.
-Can target a specific session in multi-process debugging.
+Automatically uses the frame selected in VS Code's Call Stack view if no frameId/threadId is provided.

 **Parameters:**

-- `frameId` (number, optional): Optional stack frame ID from `get_stack_frames`.
-If provided, `threadId` is ignored.
+- `frameId` (number, optional): Stack frame ID from `get_stack_frames`.
+If not provided, uses the active frame from Call Stack view.
-- `threadId` (number, optional): Optional thread ID.
-Required if `frameId` is not provided.
-Use `list_threads` to see available threads.
+- `threadId` (number, optional): Thread ID.
+If provided with no frameId, uses the top frame of this thread.
-- `sessionId` (string, optional): Optional session ID.
-If not provided, operates on the active debug session
+- `sessionId` (string, optional): Session ID.
+If not provided, operates on the active debug session.

-**Note:** Either `frameId` or `threadId` must be provided.
-Call `list_threads` first to see available threads, then specify `threadId` to get variables from a specific thread's context.

 **Examples:**